willy-wagtail/raspberrypi-pihole/README.md

 To disable the wifi service or the bluetooth service now, run `sudo systemctl disable --now wpa_supplicant.service` or `sudo systemctl disable --now bluetooth.service` respectively.

 If you wanted to enable a service again, run `sudo systemctl enable --now bluetooth.service`.

-### Restrict ssh accounts

-Run `sudoedit /etc/ssh/sshd_config`.

-Under the line “# Authentication”, add `AllowUsers <account_name1> <account_name2>`.

-After the change, you will need to restart the sshd service using `sudo systemctl restart ssh` or rebooting.

-### Firewall

-Use ufw (uncomplicated firewall).
-Need to be careful not to lock yourself out.
-See links to rasp pi doc and YouTube video above.

-### Brute-force detection

-Use fail2ban which watchs system logs for repeated login attempts and add a firewall rule to prevent further access for a specified time.
-See links to rasp pi doc and YouTube video above.

-### Automatic package update and upgrade

-Not for production because of potential compatibility problems that may arise.

-Use unattended-upgrades with raspberry pi specific config.
-Alternatively, set up a cron job to run the update/upgrade commands.

-See link to YouTube video above for more details.

 <a name="installinggit"></a>